 Hi, I'm Brian Brolin.

->

-> In the real world, I'm a web designer, graphic artist, writer and entrepreneur.
-My specialty is web design for small business.
+In the real world, I'm a web designer, graphic artist, writer and entrepreneur.
+My specialty is smart web design.

->

-> These days, I no longer have much time to play World of Warcraft.
+These days, I no longer have much time to play World of Warcraft.
 But a few years back, I played quite a bit.
 In fact, with so much game time under my belt, I managed to play one of every class/race to level 82+.
 And as you've no doubt gathered, I've always been an avid collector of companion pets.

 Why did you create WarcraftPets?